Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 Goal Setting Plan Template: Build Your Quarter in 30 Minutes

 Most people write their goals in January.
-By week six, they've stopped looking at them.
+By week six, you've stopped looking at them.
 This isn't a motivation problem — it's a structure problem.
 The goal was set too vaguely, for too long a period, with no plan for what happens when real life interrupts.

 A goal setting plan template that actually works doesn't just list what you want.
 It builds the architecture around each goal: the milestones, the review rhythm, and — critically — the point at which you decide the quarter is a success.
 Without that architecture, even the best intentions run out of runway.